How to install Docker CE on Ubuntu 22.04 LTS Jammy Jellyfish

 Another benefit of Docker containers is they can build on one another and communicate with one another.
 Examples of these applications would be an Apache server or a MySQL database.

 Compared to normal virtual machines we do not need every container to run a complete operating system.
 I mean if we want to run a separate web server from the database server, we would have to start two complete virtual machines including the operating system.
-This is not the case with docker, in it, the underlying kernel will be the same and two independent containers can be started for respective servers without installing the full-blown operating system instead a lightweight Docker image will do the work.
+This is not the case with Docker, in it, the underlying kernel will be the same and two independent containers can be started for respective servers without installing the full-blown operating system instead a lightweight Docker image will do the work.

 Furthermore, Docker is a cross-platform project hence regardless of the OS (Windows, Linux, or macOS) it runs the command that will be the same for all and there will not be any compatibility issues between the containers.